cognitedata/cognite-sdk-js/CONTRIBUTING.md

   fix(graphUtils): circular path detection [release]
 ```

-4. If you want to release a version bumped package from master branch
+4. If you want to release a patch or minor version update to the stable release from master branch
 ```bash
   feat(dataParser): add xml support [release][bump-version]
   fix(graphUtils): circular path detection [release][bump-version]